mingchengzack/Matrix/README.md

 ## Instructions

 ### How to compile
 I had written a Makefile for compilation.
-Type make and a program called main.out and a test program called /test/test.out will be compiled and ready to run. `main.out` showcases some simple cases for matrix transposition and multiplication. `test.out` runs some unit tests on both functions.
+Type make and a program called `main.out` and a test program called `/test/test.out` will be compiled and ready to run. `main.out` showcases some simple cases for matrix transposition and multiplication. `test.out` runs some unit tests on both functions.

 ### Usage
-The implementation of the library is is in matlib/matrix.h and matlib/matrix.cpp.
+The implementation of the library is is in `matlib/matrix.h` and `matlib/matrix.cpp`.
-For using the library, simply include "matrix.h".
+For using the library, simply `#include "matrix.h"`.
 I implemented a class called Matrix and the methods for transposition and multiplcation.

-To declare a Matrix object, we can declare `Matrix<T> mat(M, N, val)`, where it declares a MxN matrix where each entry is val, and T is the numerical type such as int and double.
+To declare a Matrix object, we can declare `Matrix<T> mat(M, N, val)`, where it declares a `MxN` matrix where each entry is val, and T is the numerical type such as int and double.
 We can also declare a matrix using two dimensional vector, `Matrix<T> mat(vector<vector<T>>)`.
 For simplicity, I assume the input for both declaration are valid.

-To perform get the transpose of a matrix, we use Matrix<T>.transpose().
+To perform get the transpose of a matrix, we use `Matrix<T>.transpose()`.
 To perform multiplcation between matrices, we can either `matC = matA * matB` or `matA *= matB`.